microcks/microcks.io/content/documentation/references/testcontainers-modules.md

 ## Initialization

-This section lists the features related to Microcks initialization during the prepartion of setup phase of tests.
+This section lists the features related to Microcks initialization during the preparation of setup phase of tests.

 | Feature                 | Java  | JS   | Go   | .NET |
 | ----------------------- | ----- | ---- | ---- | ---- |